How Italians Do Christmas: The Italian Christmas Foods You’ll Find on Every Table

 Italian style cheese and charcuterie board served at aperitivo

-The most typical way to kick off an Italian Christmas meal: the antipasti platter.
+The most typical way to kick off an Italian Christmas food marathon: the antipasti platter.

 Tortellini in brodo, pasta al forno, ragù…